Social | Community

 Supporting road safety for visually impaired people (Korea)

-Local statistics based on a 2020 survey showed that 58.8% of visually impaired were not able to visit hospital when they needed to.
-The death rate for the visually impaired and the blind due to road accidents is a lot higher than for the non-blind.
+Local statistics based on a 2020 survey showed that 58.8% of visually impaired people were not able to visit a hospital when they needed to.
+The death rate for the visually impaired and the blind due to road accidents is a lot higher than for those without impairment.
 In engaging the Korea Blind Union, Bridgestone Tire Sales Korea, Ltd. (BSTK) came to realize the mobility challenges the visually impaired were facing, including lack of infrastructure such as tactile paving, safe mobility tools to facilitate movement, and transportation.
 The difficulty in venturing out led to many visually impaired people fearing for their safety and ending up staying home, further disconnecting them socially.
 BSTK established a program in 2022 to provide audible pedestrian signal remote control devices to 500 people, and also distributed 1,500 taxi coupons and vouchers with funding provided in collaboration with the Korean government.
-BSTK also coordinated with the local Korea Blind Union to provide staff with training from the Carroll Center, a premier vision rehabilitation center well known for providing help to the visually impaired to facilitate their ability to live independently.
+BSTK also coordinated with the local Korea Blind Union to provide staff with training from the Carroll Center, a premier vision rehabilitation center well known for providing help to the visually impaired, to facilitate their ability to live independently.
 All these efforts contribute to the recipients’ safer mobility and peace of mind.
+In 2023, the program was further expanded to provide the visually impaired with visual localization and mapping devices (called SK devices), that aid in mobility.

 Traffic safety education by employees (Poland)